cichockimc/cake-manager/README.md

 # Endpoints

-- GET /
+- GET / (human readable output - web page)

+*note* errors on js side of things are not handled properly (logged to js console only - Ctrl + J in Chrome)

 - GET /cakes
-- PUT /cakes
+- POST /cakes
+- GET /cakes/download